 - ✓ Each person who wants to use Dragon must have his or her own profile.
-Creating one is a short process guided by a series of screens.
-Profiles from versions 12 and 13 can be upgraded to 14.
-(Important: After upgrading, launch Accuracy Tuning from the Audio menu). - ✓ Make sure your microphone is properly connected and positioned, and the appropriate audio source is selected.
-See our website for details on special sources like recorders and wireless microphones, as well as the use of the Dragon Remote Microphone app or the Dragon recorder app with Dragon. - ✓ In editions Premium and up, you can add a source to an existing profile (for instance, if after using Dragon with your USB microphone you wish to also dictate using your built-in microphone).
-Whatever source is used, you will benefit from the same vocabulary and optional settings (as well as custom commands, if applicable). - ✓ Even if your edition supports the transcription of spoken recordings, we recommend starting out with a microphone source. - ✓ When reading a text for acoustic training, speak clearly but naturally using the same volume, pitch and pace you are likely to use day-to-day.
-Try to read what is prompted as if you were dictating your own words.
-Use the Pause button if you need to clear your throat or speak to someone. - ✓ Dragon's scheduled tasks are designed to help improve accuracy over time.
-Be sure to schedule them for a time when your computer will be on but Dragon will not be running.
+Creating one is a short process guided by a series of screens. - ✓ Profiles from versions 13 and 14 can be upgraded to version 15.
+After upgrading, launch Accuracy Tuning from the Audio menu. - ✓ Make sure your microphone is properly connected and positioned, and the appropriate audio source is selected.
+See our website for details on special sources like recorders and wireless microphones. - ✓ You can add a source to an existing profile, for instance a USB microphone and your laptop's built-in microphone.
+Whatever source is used, you will benefit from the same vocabulary and optional settings as well as custom commands, if applicable. - ✓ When reading text for the microphone check, speak clearly but naturally using the same volume, pitch and pace you are likely to use day-to-day. - ✓ Dragon's scheduled tasks are designed to help automatically improve accuracy.
+Schedule them for a time when your computer will be on but Dragon won't be running.